inkstitch/inkstitch/collections/_docs/en/001-004-workflow.md

 ## Step 4: Ordering

 Once you've created all vectors and test-embroidered them individually, it's time to put everything in the right order.
-This is where the Objects tool Inkscape comes in useful.
+This is where the Inkscapes Objects tool (`Objects > Objects ...`) comes in useful.
 Optimize your order to minimize color changes and reduce or hide jump-stitches.

 Ink/Stitch will stitch objects in exactly the order they appear in your SVG document, from lowest to highest in stacking order.
 If the distance between two objects is long, Ink/Stitch will add a jump-stitch between them automatically.
 It uses the color of the object to determine thread color, so changes in color from one object to the next will result in a thread-change instruction being added to the embroidery output file.